bolcom/feign-client-provider/README.md

 Provides a general way to bootstrap Feign API's using a builder pattern:

-In this example the ConsulApi interface is bootstrapped using a JacksonCallback.
+In this example the ConsulApi interface is bootstrapped using a JacksonCallback which by default sets the JAXRSContract, the JacksonDecoder and the JacksonEncoder.
+It also adds a JSON RequestInterceptor.

 ```
  ConsulApi consulApi = new ClientProvider("http://" + hostname + ":" + port, new JacksonCallback() {